maxwolf621/AZ/az-104/Test/pictures.md

 For the regions that support zonal deployment of virtual machine scale sets and this option is selected, the default value of the fault domain count is `1` for each of the zones.
 - `FD=1` in this case implies that the VM instances belonging to the scale set will be spread across many racks on a best effort basis.

 Reference:
 - https://docs.microsoft.com/en-us/azure/virtual-machines/manage-availability
 - https://docs.microsoft.com/en-us/learn/modules/build-app-with-scale-sets/2-features-benefits-virtual-machine-scale-sets
 - https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade

-## Create Log Analytics for error events on VM
+## Error Event : Log Analytics & Agent & Monitor

 You have an Azure virtual machine named VM1 that runs Windows Server 2016.

 You need to create an alert in Azure when more than two error events are logged to the System event log on VM1 within an hour.

-Solution: You create an event subscription on VM1.
-You create an alert in Azure Monitor and specify VM1 as the source Does this meet the goal?
+:x: You create an event subscription on VM1.
+You create an alert in Azure Monitor and specify VM1 as the source

-:x:
-You need to specify Log Analytics as the source for this alert, and not the VM as source for the alert.
+:o: You need to specify Log Analytics as the source for this alert, and not the VM as source for the alert.

 1. You create an Azure Log Analytics workspace and configure the data settings.
 2. You install the Microsoft Monitoring Agent on VM1.
 3. You create an alert in Azure Monitor and specify the Log Analytics workspace as the source.

-## Redeployment
+## Redeployment (MOVE VM to Different Host)

 You have an Azure virtual machine named VM1.